daos-stack/daos/doc/overview/architecture.md

 to one that inherently supports fine-grained data access and unlocks the performance of the next-generation storage technologies.

-Unlike traditional Burst Buffers, DAOS is a high-performant independent and fault-tolerant storage tier that does not rely on a third-party tier to manage metadata and data resilience.
+DAOS is a high-performant independent, fault-tolerant storage tier that does not rely on a third-party tier to manage metadata and data resilience.

 ## DAOS Features

-DAOS relies on OFI for low-latency communications and stores data on both storage-class memory (SCM) and NVMe storage.
-DAOS presents a native key-array-value storage interface that offers a unified storage model over which domain-specific data models are ported, such as HDF5, MPI-IO, and Apache Arrow.
-A POSIX I/O emulation layer implementing files and directories over the native DAOS API is also available.
+DAOS relies on [Open Fabric Interface](https://openfabrics.org/downloads/ofiwg/Industry_presentations/2015_HotI23/paper.pdf) (OFI) for low-latency communications and stores data on both storage-class memory (SCM) and NVMe storage.
+DAOS presents a native key-array-value storage interface that offers a unified storage model over which domain-specific data models are ported, such as [HDF5](../../user/hdf5), [MPI-IO](../../user/mpi-io), and Apache [Hadoop](../../user/spark).
+A [POSIX](../../user/posix) I/O emulation layer implementing files and directories over the native DAOS API is also available.

 DAOS I/O operations are logged and then inserted into a persistent index